-As described above, a prompt and comprehensive investigation should be conducted to evaluate the reported misconduct, its impact on all client matters and appropriate remedial actions.
-Absent exigent circumstances requiring that a client be notified immediately, Big Firm should investigate any reports of misconduct to confirm the accuracy of the report and the extent of any misconduct before communicating with Client regarding the misconduct.
+As described above, a comprehensive investigation should be conducted to evaluate the reported misconduct, its impact on all client matters and appropriate remedial actions.
 Under these facts, a change in lead counsel is necessary because of Impaired Lawyer's violations and is another significant development that must be communicated to the client under rule 1.4, along with other significant information such as the expired settlement offer.

-After completing a reasonable investigation, Big Firm can make suggestions to Client as to how it believes the case should be re-staffed and any other necessary actions that it believes should be taken as a result of these significant developments.
-Big Firm may have sufficient internal resources available to assign a competent new lawyer or lawyers within Big Firm to replace Impaired Lawyer on Client's case in consultation with Client.
+Big Firm can make suggestions to Client as to how it believes the case should be re-staffed and any other necessary actions that it believes should be taken as a result of these significant developments.
+Big Firm may have sufficient internal resources available to assign a competent